w3c/testtwf-website/docs/github-101.md

 ---
-layout: default
+layout: docs
-title: GitHub Test Submission
+title: Github Test Submission
 ---

-# GitHub Test Submission
+# Github Test Submission

 All the basics that you need to know are documented on this page, but for the full GitHub documentation, visit [help.github.com/][help]